Final Exit: Success of the book

 In 1991, Final Exit spent 18 weeks on The New York Times non-fiction Best Seller list, it reached #1 in August and was selected by USA Today in 2007 as one of the 25 most influential books of the quarter century.

 It has been translated into 12 languages.
 The original English language version is in its third edition.

 In 2000, Derek Humphry recorded a VHS video version of the information in the book; a DVD version and a Kindle version were released in 2006 and 2011, respectively.
-A 4th edition, 'Final Exit 2020' has been released as an Ebook.
+A 4th edition, Final Exit 2020, was released as an ebook.

 The ethicist Peter Singer included it on a list of his top ten books in The Guardian.

+It has been alleged that members of the Heaven's Gate cult used information from Humphry's book in order to commit mass suicide.
+In response, Humphry said, "It's as bad as someone going into a gun shop and purchasing guns for self-defense or target practice and then using them for mass murder."

 Reception

-Final Exit has been a frequent target of censors; the novel appears on the American Library Association list of the 100 Most Frequently Challenged Books of 1990–1999 at number 29.
+Final Exit has been a frequent target of censors; the book appears on the American Library Association list of the 100 Most Frequently Challenged Books of 1990–1999 at number 29.